|

 via 'ColorValue red:green:blue:', passing components in 0..1.

-In ST/X, component are internally represented as percent.
+In ST/X, rgb components are typically represented as percent.

 For more compatibility (when subclassing color), these internals may